 Sector of the term: Engineering

 Help from the National Careers Service

-Students can speak to advisers from the National Careers Service seven days a week via telephone, webchat, email or text.
+Students can speak to advisers from the National Careers Service Monday - Saturday via telephone, webchat, email or text.
 The website also contains lots of valuable information about Careers and exploring job roles.

 icould tells students the inside story of how careers work.
 It includes case studies of people discussing their career paths, as well as articles and videos.

 HelpYouChoose is the information, advice and careers guidance website for young people in Norfolk.